indenigrate/RewindAI/README.md

 ## Maintainers

-This project is currently maintained by [Your Name/Organization].
+This project is currently maintained by Devansh Soni (indenigrate).